Paul Drennan Cravath

-Paul Drennan Cravath (July 14, 1861 – July 1, 1940) was a prominent Manhattan lawyer and presiding partner of the New York law firm Cravath, Swaine & Moore.
-He devised the Cravath System, was a leader in the Atlantist movement, and was a founding member and director of the Council on Foreign Relations.
+Paul Drennan Cravath (July 14, 1861 – July 1, 1940) was an American corporate lawyer and presiding partner of the New York law firm known today as Cravath, Swaine & Moore.
+At the firm, he devised and implemented the Cravath System, which has come to define the structure and practice of most large American firms.

+Cravath was a leader in the American Atlanticist movement and was a founding member and director of the Council on Foreign Relations.

 Early life and education

-Cravath was born July 14, 1861 to Ruth Anna Jackson, a Pennsylvania Quaker, and abolitionist Erastus Milo Cravath, a descendant of French Huguenots who was a co-founder and president of Fisk University.
+Cravath was born on July 14, 1861 in Berlin Heights, Ohio.
+His mother, Ruth Anna Jackson, was a Pennsylvania Quaker, and his father was Erastus Milo Cravath, a descendant of French Huguenots, Congregationalist minister, abolitionist, and co-founder and president of Fisk University.
+After the American Civil War, the family briefly relocated to Brooklyn, where Paul enrolled at the Brooklyn Polytechnic Institute.
+When his family visited Europe, he enrolled in boarding school in Geneva and toured Germany with this father.

 Cravath graduated from Oberlin College in 1882, where he was considered both "brilliant" and a prankster.
-Oberlin also awarded him an honorary A.M. degree in 1887.
+Oberlin later awarded him an honorary A.M. degree in 1887.

-He embarked on the study of law in 1882, which was interrupted, three months later, when he contracted typhoid fever.
-Recovered, Cravath worked for the Globe Oil Company, a subsidiary of Standard Oil, as a salesman, then resumed his law studies in 1884, financed by his earned wages.
-At school, he worked as a tutor; vacation time was spent in Minnesota, working on his father's farm and visiting Quaker relatives.
-Cravath graduated cum laude from Columbia Law School in 1886; he was awarded the school's first Municipal Law prize.
+After graduation, Cravath embarked on the study of law in Minneapolis but was interrupted after three months when he contracted typhoid fever.
+After recovering, Cravath worked as a salesman for the Globe Oil Company, a subsidiary of Standard Oil, and resumed his law studies in 1884 at Columbia Law School, financed by his wages.
+At school, he worked as a tutor and vacationed in Minnesota, working on his father's farm and visiting Quaker relatives.
+Cravath graduated cum laude from Columbia in 1886 and was awarded the school's first Municipal Law prize.
+While at Columbia, Cravath was a law student with the firm of Martin & Smith.